Tuition and Financing

 Step 1: Complete the Free Application for Federal Student Aid (FAFSA)

-U.S. citizens and permanent residents applying to SOLES graduate credential and degree programs should complete the FAFSA in order to be considered for need-based financial aid from USD's Office of Financial Aid.
+U.S. citizens and permanent residents applying to Kroc School graduate programs should complete the FAFSA in order to be considered for need-based financial aid from USD's Office of Financial Aid.
 We recommend that you file your FAFSA prior to receiving an offer of admission.

-The priority deadline to file the FAFSA is generally April 1st of each year for graduate and credential students.
+The priority deadline to file the FAFSA is generally April 1st of each year for graduate students, but always consult the FAFSA website to confirm dates and deadlines.

 USD'S FAFSA School Code is 010395